raspberrypilearning/cd-intermediate-unity-sushi/en/step_7.md

-## Detecting Collisions
+## Detecting collisions

 You have all the components of your game working now.
-Awesome, but... they don't do anything when they **collide**. **Colliding** is when two objects touch each other.
-You need to detect the **collision** between the game's objects and write some scripts that do something when a **collision** is detected.
+Awesome, but... they don't do anything when they **collide**.
+Colliding is when two objects touch each other.
+You need to detect the collision between the game's objects and write some scripts that do something when a collision is detected.
+In this case, 'something' is usually an explosion.

-+ Before you start, tagging the asteroid prefab will be helpful.
-Tag the asteroid prefab with "asteroid".
-Also take this step to attach the "DestroyLaser" and "DestroyAsteroid" scripts to their game objects if you haven't already done so.
+Before you start, tagging the asteroid prefab will be helpful.
+Tags are used to help you identify objects later in your code.
+You can add a tag using the drop-down in the Inspector, just below an object's name.

+--- task ---
+Tag the asteroid prefab with 'asteroid'.
+--- /task ---

+--- task ---
+If you haven't already attached the 'DestroyLaser' and 'DestroyAsteroid' scripts to their game objects, do so now.
+--- /task ---

 ### Lasers colliding with asteroids
+First, make sure that the laser blasts will destroy an asteroid if they hit it, and that they'll vanish when they do so:

+--- task ---
-+ Open the C# script called "DestroyLaser".
+Open the C# script called 'DestroyLaser'.
 Add the following code to the script:

 ```csharp
 public void OnCollisionEnter(Collision col)